ClusterCockpit/cc-slurm-adapter/README.md

 ```

 Generally speaking, it is not necessary to specify the config path during the Prolog/Epilog invocation.
-However, that is only the case if the default IPC socket path `/run/cc-slurm-adapter/daemon.sock` is used.
+However, that is only the case if the default PrEp socket path `/run/cc-slurm-adapter/daemon.sock` is used.
 If you want to change that, you have to add `-config /some_other_path/config.json` to your `hook.sh` script.
 In that case the config also has to be readable by the user or group `slurm`.